 Support TFG by using the links in our articles to shop.
 We receive a small commission (at no extra cost to you) so we can continue to create helpful free content.
 We earn from qualifying purchases made to the featured retailers.
 Thank you, we appreciate your support!

-The last thing we want to think about when traveling is dirty laundry.
-If you’d rather not take a trip to a laundromat, find out how to handle dirty laundry while traveling.
+The last thing we want to think about is traveling with dirty laundry.
+If you’d rather not take a trip to a laundromat, find out how to handle your dirty clothes on the road.

 Travel Fashion Girl help!
 A reader asks: